KDu0ng/ComputerSciencePrinciples/Notes.md

 printf("%.4f", myFloatNum);   // Only show 4 digits
 ```
 **Input**

 The scanf() function takes two arguments: the format specifier of the variable (%d in the example above) and the reference operator (&myNum), which stores the memory address of the variable.

+The scanf() function also allow multiple inputs (an integer and a character in the following example):

 ```C
 // Create an int and a char variable